Do you spend hours squeezing your face only to find that blackheads are back within a couple of weeks?

 This will remove the dead skin cells that are so stubbornly not shedding off.

-When you exfoliate properly you’re preventing everything from dirt, old skin cells to makeup, from getting blocked inside your pores.
+When you exfoliate properly, you’re preventing everything—from dirt and old skin cells to makeup—from getting blocked inside your pores.

-Note: When using direct acids, it's notoriously important to take good sun care the next day.
+When using direct acids, it's notoriously important to take good sun care the next day.
 Exfoliating with chemical peels make the skin incredibly sensitive and vulnerable to the UV rays.
-Exposing the skin to the sun light unprotected can cause burns, hyperpigmentation, redness, irritation and peeling.
+Exposing the skin to the sun light unprotected can cause burns, hyperpigmentation, redness, irritation, and peeling.